Mundhum

-Mundhum is broadly classified into two categories: Thungsap Mundhum (ritual texts recited during ceremonies, healing, and rites of passage) and Peysap Mundhum (narrative texts containing creation stories, migration histories, and genealogies).
+Mundhum is broadly classified into two registers: Thungsap — ritual texts recited during ceremonies, healing, and rites of passage — and Peysap, narrative texts containing creation stories, migration histories, and genealogies that bind the living to their ancestors.

 Creation & Cosmology

-Mundhum describes creation from a primordial void through the interplay of dualistic forces.
-The Rai tradition centers on Sumnima (earth mother) and Paruhang (sky father).
-The Limbu tradition speaks of Tagera Ningwaphuma, the unseen omniscient creator, and Yuma Sammang, the great mother goddess.
+Mundhum describes creation from a primordial void.
+The Rai centre on Sumnima (earth mother) and Paruhang (sky father); the Limbu speak of Tagera Ningwaphuma, the unseen creator, and Yuma Sammang, the great mother goddess.

 Ritual Practice

 Rituals are conducted at home hearths, forest clearings, and natural sacred sites — Mundhum has no temple tradition.
-Key ceremonies include Sewa (worship offerings), Yehang (funerary rites), Khahun (wedding rituals), and Chinta (healing ceremonies through sacred recitation).
+Sewa, Yehang, Khahun, and Chinta carry the household and the village through every passage.

 Priests & Keepers

-Mundhum is preserved by specialized priests: Limbu Phedangma, Samba, and Yeba/Yema (shamanic healers); Rai Nakchhong, Mangpa, and Bijuwa (ecstatic shamans).
-Each undergoes years of training to memorize and recite the sacred texts.
+Mundhum is preserved by Limbu Phedangma, Samba, Yeba and Yema, and by Rai Nakchhong, Mangpa, and Bijuwa — each apprenticed for years to memorise and recite the sacred texts.

 Nature & Ancestors

 Mountains, rivers, and forests are spiritual entities.
-Sacred peaks like Kanchenjunga (Sewalungma) are considered divine abodes.
-Ancestor veneration is central — the living and deceased form a continuous community maintained through ritual.
+Sacred peaks like Kanchenjunga (Sewalungma) are divine abodes.
+The living and the dead form one continuous community, sustained through rite.

 Yakkha